SergeyReizman/My_Simple_Portfolio/README.md

 - **Hover Effects**: Smooth transitions applied to headings and links for interactivity.

 ### Hover and Animation Effects:
-- Navigation Links: Underlined on hover with smooth transition effects.
+- Navigation Links: Underlined and highlighted on hover with smooth transition effects.
-- Headings: Slight positional shifts on hover.
+- Headings and Section Titles: Positional shifts and scaling on hover for better interactivity.
-- Project Cards and Buttons: Scaling and shadow effects enhance interactivity.
+- Project Cards and Buttons: Subtle shadows, scaling, and color shifts enhance interactivity.

 ### Footer and Navigation:
-- Footer: Styled with deep ocean blue for a consistent theme.
+- Footer: Styled with deep ocean blue for consistency with the theme.
-- Navigation Bar: Positioned at the top, with flexbox for centered alignment of items.
+- Navigation Bar: Improved layout with a flexbox-based structure for seamless navigation.

+### Testimonials Section:
+- A dynamic carousel with rotating testimonials for added user engagement.

 ### Dark Mode Support:
 - Detects system preferences and automatically switches to a contrasting dark mode.